kailichou/currency_exchange_calculator/README.md

 - BeautifulSoup
 - Pandas

-Feel free to download the file and run it whenever you need a csv file including currency exchange rates
+Feel free to download the file to calculate curencies for fun or import it for other uses.

 ## Currencies including